 If you're new to pay per click (PPC) advertising platforms like Google Ads and Microsoft Advertising, they can come across as a little daunting.
 One wrong keyword or keyword slip, and you could end up spending your entire monthly budget in the space of one day!

 However, PPC platforms don't have to be scary.
 Here are our top five tips for navigating PPC and ensuring your advertising efforts bring you a healthy return on investment!
+And if you want to learn more about how PPC works, check out this article published by IgniteVisibility.com.

 1. Know your keyword types